-An Arabic source for Copernicus: the first use of decimal fractions in Europe
+An Arabic source for Copernicus: the first use of decimal fractions in Europe, completed at Toledo around the year 1080

-110. AL-ZARQALI, Abu Ishaq Ibrahim / BIANCHINI, Giovanni (ED.).
+80. AL-ZARQALI, Abu Ishaq Ibrahim / BIANCHINI, Giovanni (ed.).
 Tabulae de motibus planetarum.

 [Ferrara, ca. 1475].
 Folio $(242 \times 340 \text{ mm})$.
 Latin manuscript on paper.
 160 leaves (complete).
 Written in brown ink in a neat humanistic hand, double columns, 37 lines to each page, numerous two and three line initials supplied in red or blue.
 With one large illuminated initial and coat of arms of the Scalamonte family flanked by floral decoration on first leaf, painted in shades of blue, green and lilac and heightened in burnished gold.
 With altogether 231 full-page tables in red and brown, some marginal or inter-columnar annotations, and one extended annotation on final leaf.
 Fifteenth century blind stamped goat skin over wooden boards, remains of clasps. ε 280,000